-Dental health is one aspect of your pet’s health that you may not have spent much time thinking about, but should.
-Dental health issues can indicate a more serious health issue, or can potentially cause other health problems.
+Dental health is one aspect of your pet’s health that you may not have spent much time thinking about, but should take seriously.
+Just like in humans, animal dental health issues can indicate a more serious health issue, or can potentially cause other health problems.
 It’s important to have your pet’s teeth and gums checked annually in order to intervene early enough to address any concerns, keeping your pet’s mouth as healthy as possible.

 What Happens During a Dental Care Exam?